 But alas, this VPS and EDI capability is only available when PECI is the integration technology, not PICOF.

 NGA HR is one of few vendors who support both PICOF and PECI and our collaborative goal with Workday is for you to gain complete, global visibility and maintenance of your workforce within Workday HCM.
 We have committed our resources to ensuring that our Payroll Exchange is certified in PICOF and PECI interfaces.

 Currently, we have 37 certified countries on PECI and this number is expected to rise to 60 before the end of the year.
 Our first VPS countries will be announced soon and EDI developments are aligned with the forthcoming WD30 release.

 In short, upgrading to PECI now will provide a stable foundation for these innovative features that will streamline your global payroll experience in Workday.

 I hope this helps you understand a little more about PICOF v PECI.
-There’s the old adage, “why fix it if it’s not broken?” and that certainly applies to anytime payroll is involved.
+There’s the old adage, “if it ain’t broken, why fix it?” and that certainly applies to anytime payroll is involved.
 But we encourage you to take a closer look at PECI and see if this new relationship could be the perfect fit for your organization.